ajm143/ajm143.github.io/README.md

 * get back open access locks on publications
 * add twitter account to footer so twitter isnt below image
     * AFH this is <del>impossible</del> improbable
+* publication list is out of date
+    * ME going to look into using https://github.com/inukshuk/jekyll-scholar so we just have to update a bib file
+    * could be tided into a AJM-group Zotero group?

 # DONE

 * Software Section for Spectroscopy